cdaksha/parametrization_clean/README.md

-# Parametrization
+# ReaxFF Parametrization with Clean Architecture
 Contains Python files and Bash scripts for Parametrization project.
 Uses the genetic algorithm (GA) algorithm as well as an artificial neural network (ANN) to optimize a ReaxFF parameter set.

+Refactored ReaxFF parametrization project that attempts to comply with Robert Martin's Clean Architecture guidelines.
+Using the generational genetic algorithm and neural net (if enabled), runs one generation, awaiting submission of standalone ReaxFF optimizations.

 ## Getting Started

+The project files are available as a GitHub repository [here](https://github.com/cdaksha/parametrization_clean).

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites